Old PC To New Router With Gentoo Linux

 cd /etc/init.d/

-wget http://cyber-knowledge.net/blog/extras/firewall
+wget https://cyber-knowledge.net/blog/extras/firewall

-wget http://cyber-knowledge.net/blog/extras/natrouting
+wget https://cyber-knowledge.net/blog/extras/natrouting

 chmod 700 natrouting